informalsystems/quint/doc/lang.md

 always(A implies eventually(B))
 ```

-TLA+ contains an interesting operator "guarantees", that is written as `F -+-> G`.
+TLA+ contains an interesting operator "guarantees", that is written as `A -+-> B`.
 For completeness, we introduce its syntactic version in TNT:

 ```
-guarantees(F, G)
+guarantees(A, B)
 ```

 The operators `\EE` and `\AA` are almost never used, so there are no
 equivalents in TNT.
-If you have reached this level, you should really use TLA+
+If you have reached this level, you should (automatically)
-directly.
+translate your TNT spec into TLA+ and use your tools, e.g., TLAPS.